Crimes and Tickets

 The investigator’s findings are submitted to the Commissioner in an investigation report.

-If the investigation report states that the complaint is not justified, the complaint is rejected.
+If the investigation report states that the complaint isn’t justified, the complaint is rejected.
 The Commissioner informs the director of the police force and the complainant of the decision.
 The Commissioner explains why the complaint was rejected and sends them a summary of the investigation report.
 The Commissioner also tells the complainant of the right to have the decision revised by the Tribunal.

 Finally, the Commissioner can send the investigation report to the Director of Criminal and Penal Prosecutions (“the prosecutor”) asking to formally accuse the police officer of a crime.